Petrelli/zhe/_pages/about.md

 For Prospective Students
 ======
-I am always looking for self-motivated graduate students, if you are interested in what I am doing, please sned [me](zhezhang@njupt.edu.cn) your CV.
+I am always looking for self-motivated graduate students, if you are interested in what I am doing, please send [me](zhezhang@njupt.edu.cn) your CV.